eatme-global/internal-documentation/docs/playbook/creating-pos-restaurants.md

 ---
-title: Creating POS Restaurants
+title: How To Create A POS Restaurant
 ---
 ## Introduction

-This document contains a comprehensive guide of the process to create a new Payments only Restaurant in the EatMe Global Admin Panel.
+This document serves as a detailed guide for creating a new POS Restaurant within the EatMe Global Admin Panel.

 ## Getting Started

-* To start things the first step is to open the Website and sign into the Admin Panel by entering the authorized email and password as illustrated below.
+To begin, access the Admin Panel website and authenticate using your authorized email and password, as depicted below.

 ![Login UI](/img/login-custom-.png "Login UI")

-## Adding A POS Restaurant
+## Adding a POS Restaurant

-* Once the login is successful the user will be redirected to the UI of the Admin Panel.
+Upon successful authentication, you will be redirected to the Admin Panel interface.

 ![Admin Panel UI](/img/home-custom-.png "Admin Panel UI")

-* To create a POS restaurant click on the POS dropdown located at the side navigation menu on the left and then select restaurants as illustrated below.
+To initiate the creation of a POS restaurant, navigate to the **POS** dropdown within the left-hand side navigation menu and select **Restaurants** as shown below.

 ![POS restaurants navigation](/img/pos-restaurants-custom-.png "POS restaurants navigation")

-* Then click on the Create Restaurant button as illustrated below and a modal will popup to create the restaurant.
+Click on the **Create Restaurant** button.
+A modal will appear, prompting you to input the necessary restaurant details.

 ![Create a new POS restaurant](/img/pos-restaurants-custom-.png "Create a new POS restaurant")

-### Restaurant Details :
+### Restaurant Details

-Enter these fields (Restaurant Name, Address, Country, City, Currency, Time Zone, Postal Code) regarding the restaurant information.
-Modal shown below.
+Within the modal, provide the following information:

+- **Restaurant Name**
+- **Address**
+- **Country**
+- **City**
+- **Currency**
+- **Time Zone**
+- **Postal Code**

 ![Create new POS restaurant Modal](/img/restaurant-details-custom-pos.png "Create new POS restaurant Modal")

+To set the restaurant's location:

-* Search for the restaurant location and find it on the map and double click the exact location to set the coordinates to the restaurant.
+1. Search for the restaurant on the map.
+2. Double-click the exact location to automatically set the coordinates.
-* Once the location has been pinned the Google Map Link, Latitude, Longitude will set automatically as shown below.
+3. The **Google Map Link**, **Latitude**, and **Longitude** fields will be populated automatically.

 ![Restaurant location details](/img/location-details-custom-pos.png "Restaurant location details")

+Next, input the following details:

-* Enter the assigned Sales Manager’s name and select the restaurant category type based on the restaurant type.
+- **Sales Manager's Name**: Enter the assigned Sales Manager's name.
+- **Restaurant Category**: Select the appropriate category based on the type of restaurant.

 ![Sales manager and Restaurant Category details](/img/sales-manager-restaurant-category-custom-.png "Sales manager and Restaurant Category details")

-### Company Details :
+### Company Details

-* Enter these fields (Company Name, UEN, Address, Phone Number, Email Address, Point of Contact and the number for the contact) regarding the company information.
-* For more information :
+Complete the company information by entering the following fields:

+- **Company Name**
-1. UEN is an identification number for the registered business.
+- **UEN** (Unique Entity Number): The identification number for the registered business.
-2. Point of Contact is the individual who is reachable to discuss business related matters.
+- **Address**
+- **Phone Number**
+- **Email Address**
+- **Point of Contact**: Name of the individual responsible for business-related matters.
+- **Contact Number**: Phone number of the point of contact.

 ![Company details](/img/company-details-custom-.png "Company details")

-### Connect Account Details  :
+### Connect Account Details

+To configure the Connect Account:

-* Enter the authorized authentication password provided by EatMe Global, then the option to select a platform id will be enabled.
+1. Enter the authorized authentication password provided by EatMe Global.
-* Once the platform id gets enabled Select the value to EatMe Platform and do not select the connect ID.
+2. Once the platform ID field is enabled, select **EatMe Platform**.
+3. Leave the **Connect ID** field unselected.
-* **Note :** Keep the wallet payments option turned off.
+4. **Note**: Ensure the wallet payments option remains disabled.

 ![Connect Account Details](/img/connect-account-details-custom-.png "Connect Account Details")

-\* For the Restaurant logo you may find their logo online and upload it if not provided by the client.
+### Restaurant Logo & Agreement

+- **Restaurant Logo**: If the client hasn’t provided a logo, search online and upload it.
-\* The agreement is not uploaded in often scenarios therefore upload a blank document (PDF).
+- **Agreement**: Typically, agreements are not uploaded, so upload a blank PDF document as a placeholder.

-* To upload the agreement document click on the paper click icon and select the file and click the UPLOAD PDF button.
+To upload the agreement document:

+1. Click on the paperclip icon.
+2. Select the file.
+3. Click the **UPLOAD PDF** button.

 ![Restaurant Logo & Agreement](/img/restaurant-logo-agreement-custom-.png "Restaurant Logo & Agreement")

-### Final Step :
+### Final Step

-* Finally once all the details have been entered and verified successfully the create button will be enabled to create the restaurant.
+After all required details are entered and verified, the **Create** button will be enabled to finalize the restaurant creation process.

 ![Adding the restaurant](/img/create-pos-restaurant-custom-.png "Adding the restaurant")

-**NOTE : THIS ISN'T THE FINAL VERSION**
+**NOTE: THIS ISN'T THE FINAL VERSION**